PSU-CapstoneBrownHope/BrownHopeAidApp/frontend/README.md

 - Clone this repo to your local machine.
 - in the terminal switch to the "BrownHopeAidApp/frontend" directory
 - run npm install
-  - fixing vulnerabilities is covered in common issues
+  - fixing vulnerabilities is covered in packages under common issues
 - Change server in config.ts to localhost:5000
   - ensure you do not merge to development with this change.
 It should be set to the ip address of your server.